dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/index.md

 This series of tutorials explains the basics of building a Razor Pages web app.

-For a more advanced introduction aimed at developers who are familiar with controllers and views, see [Introduction to Razor Pages](xref:razor-pages/index).
+For a more advanced introduction aimed at developers who are familiar with controllers and views, see <xref:razor-pages/index>.

 This series includes the following tutorials: